What is a Compound Ankle Fracture?

 Anatomy of the Ankle

-- The ankle joint is composed of three bones:
+- The ankle joint has three bones:

 - Tibia (Shinbone): Makes up the inside or medial side of the ankle joint.